-Portrait of the "Peruvian Che Guevara”, a famous Trotskyist and legendary peasant leader of the sixties: Hugo Blanco, who preferred to deconstruct his leadership and to encourage self-government becoming an anonymous activist: Hugo Indio.
+Portrait of the 'Peruvian Che Guevara', a famous Trotskyist and legendary peasant leader of the sixties: Hugo Blanco preferred to deconstruct his leadership and encourage self-government, becoming an anonymous activist: Hugo Indio.

 Starting with a journey to the forgotten jungle village where Blanco’s fight and fame began, the film director searches for traces of the young black-bearded man with a gun on his shoulder and raised fist shouting "Land or Death!"
 Along the way, she discovers the vivid indigenous peasant movement that Blanco fought for.

 In the second part - in the aftermath of the Peruvian Internal Armed Conflict - she meets the tireless Hugo Blanco, her father’s revolutionary hero, in person.
 He is now a white-bearded indigenous and environmental activist: Hugo Indio.

 The film is a diptych divided by a hiatus of silence in between the two parts, as a mourning for the rivers of indigenous blood that flowed when a generation’s dream, the one of the armed revolution, turned into a nightmare.